SIGSEGV111/ws281x-spi-driver/README.md

 Have a look here "https://easyeda.com/Neegu0Sh/neopixel-level-shifter" for how to wire everything up.

 ## Credits
 This library was heavily inspired by Jeremy Garff (jgarff) library "rpi_ws281x".
 Have a look here "https://github.com/jgarff/rpi_ws281x".
-All creadits go to him for the idea to drive LEDs via PWM/SPI/etc.
+All credits go to him for the idea to drive LEDs via PWM/SPI/etc.

 ![alt text](https://raw.githubusercontent.com/SIGSEGV111/ws281x-spi-driver/master/led-ring-example.jpg "LED Ring")